-U.S. Treasury Announces $175.35 Million in Awards for Affordable Housing Nationwide
+U.S. Treasury Announces $336.4 Million in Capital Magnet Fund Awards to Support Affordable Housing

-The U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund) awarded 48 organizations $175.35 million today to finance the development of affordable housing and community facilities in low-income communities.
-These awards were made through the fiscal year (FY) 2020 round of the Capital Magnet Fund, and will support financing for the preservation, rehabilitation, development or purchase of affordable housing for low-income communities; as well as related economic development and community service facilities such as day care centers, workforce development centers and health care clinics.
+The U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund) awarded 59 organizations $336.4 million today for the development of affordable housing and community facilities serving low-income individuals, families, and communities.
+These awards were made through the fiscal year (FY) 2021 round of the Capital Magnet Fund, and will support financing for the preservation, rehabilitation, development or purchase of affordable housing as well as related economic development and community service facilities such as day care centers, workforce development centers and health care clinics.
 This is the largest award round since the creation of the Capital Magnet Fund and a 23% increase in the number of awardees compared to the FY 2020 award round.

-The 48 awardees will collectively serve all 50 states, the District of Columbia, and Puerto Rico.
+The 59 awardees will collectively serve 47 states, the District of Columbia, and Puerto Rico.
 Thirty awardees (or 51% of the total awardees) plan to invest a portion of their award dollars in Rural Areas, with nine of those awardees planning to invest at least half of their award dollars in Rural Areas.
-Of the 48 awardees, 27 are Community Development Financial Institutions (CDFIs) and 21 are non-profit housing organizations.
-The 48 awardees were selected after a merit-based competitive review of applications submitted from a total of 137 organizations that requested more than $642.2 million from the Capital Magnet Fund for the FY 2020 round.
+Of the 59 total awardees, 32 are Community Development Financial Institutions (CDFIs) and 27 are non-profit housing organizations.
+The 59 awardees were selected pursuant to a merit-based competitive review of applications submitted from 146 organizations that requested more than $991.8 million from the FY 2021 Capital Magnet Fund round.